 Ruptured ovarian cysts are one of the most common causes of acute pelvic pain in premenopausal women.
-The sonographic appearance depends on whether a simple or hemorrhagic ovarian cyst ruptures, and whether the cyst has completely collapsed.
+The sonographic appearance depends on whether a simple or haemorrhagic ovarian cyst ruptures, and whether the cyst has completely collapsed.
 The most important differential consideration is a ruptured ectopic pregnancy.

 Cysts may rupture during pregnancy (if a very early pregnancy, this may cause diagnostic confusion with ectopic pregnancy).

 Rebound tenderness from the pain is possible and the haemorrhage from a cyst can rarely be severe enough to cause shock 2.

 Although rupture of an ovarian follicle is a physiologic event (mittelschmerz (German for 'middle pain’)), rupture of an ovarian cyst (>3 cm) may cause more dramatic clinical symptoms.

 The pain from a ruptured ovarian cyst may come from stretching the capsule of the ovary, torquing of the ovarian pedicle, or leakage of cyst contents (serous fluid/blood) which can cause peritoneal irritation 2.

 It is a common cause of physiological pelvic intraperitoneal fluid.